Quick Introduction to HTML

 The horizontal rule tag makes a horizontal line across the page.

-It is self-terminating, so is coded as <hr />.
+It is self-terminating, so its code is <hr />

 Web pages are best when they contain references to other documents on the Internet, such as pictures and other web pages.
-A picture in a web page is a separate file from the HTML file, and when you click on a link in a web page, that might take you to another HTML file altogether.
+A picture in a web page is a separate file from the HTML file, and when clicking on a link in a web page might lead to another HTML file altogether.

-All outside documents are referred to within a HTML document in the same way, using a URL, or Uniform Resource Locator.
-A URL indicates the means by which to get a file, which Internet site the file is on, and a path to that file.
+An HTML document referrs to all outside documents the same way, using a URL, or Uniform Resource Locator.
+A URL indicates the means by which to get a file, which Internet site the file is on, and a path to that file on the site.

 A typical URL looks like this: